Why Jews Condemned the Life and Ignored the Death of Harry Belafonte

 Clearly, Belafonte’s integrationist political outlook had changed.
 In 2005, at a Congressional Black Caucus Town Hall Meeting on Poverty (sitting beside Democrat Senators Barack Obama and Hillary Clinton), he eloquently recounted the paltry yields from 40 years of the promises of black politics and then made this audacious observation: “I guess part of the reason I’m here is to really look through the ravages of the Democratic Party and see if anything is really worth salvaging!”
 With the Democrat party awash with Jewish money, Belafonte’s comments again sent shockwaves through America’s Jewish elite.

 Belafonte did not restrict his political critique to Democrats.
 In 2002, he blasted the Republican administration of George W. Bush and its Israel-driven wars in the Middle East.
 Belafonte publicly called Bush “the greatest terrorist in the world” and said the unsayable—that the Iraq war “was all about oil.”
 But most offensive to the Jewish neo-con war-mongers that pervaded Bush’s inner sanctum was Belafonte’s condemnation of Secretary of State Colin Powell and National Security Advisor Condoleezza Rice as “house slaves [who] served their master well.”
 Strangely, even though no Jews were targeted by Belafonte, the Jewish Anti-Defamation League’s leader Abraham Foxman stepped in to chastise the Black man, ordering him to “refrain from references to slavery,” which Foxman said “demean and degrade and contribute nothing constructive to the serious and important policy debate in which our nation is currently engaged.”
-Belafonte exploded:
+Belafonte exploded at Foxman:

 “Why are references to slavery demeaning?…Slavery is an important part of this nation’s history.
 An absolutely critical part of any analysis that is done in defining black Americans….This nation has never really confronted, debated or had any fair exchange on this issue of slavery.
 We went from the strict confinement of physical slavery—with chains, shackles and whips—to the spiritual and psychological chains of slavery in the following century of legal segregation in this country.”